singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    - **Certificate:** Click on **Upload**.
 Navigate to **C:\LabFiles** and select **vdicert** file.

-2. For this exercise, leave the two-factor identification settings disabled, and in the lower right corner, and enable **Inherit Pod tags**.
+   - For this exercise, leave the two-factor identification settings disabled.

+   - enable **Inherit Pod tags**

     ![ws name.](media/us33.png)

-3. click **Validate & Proceed**.
+2. click on **VALIDATE & PROCEED**.

    ![ws name.](media/vmw40.png)

 ### **Task 8: Review Summary**

-1. Review the summary, verify that the information is correct and complete, and then click **Submit**.
+1. Review the summary, verify that the information is correct and complete, and then click **SUBMIT**.

-**Note: This process will take approximately 60 minutes to complete.**
+**Note: This process will take approximately 60 to 80 minutes to complete.**

    ![ws name.](media/exb28.png)